kongfy/emacs.d/README.md

 Thanks for purcell's config, I can customize my own emacs config much easier.

 Based on that, my config add some package for my personal working requirments.
-All of those changes can be found at `~/.emacs.d/lisp/init-local.el.`
+All of these changes can be found at `~/.emacs.d/lisp/init-local.el`.

 Below are the packages and required system tools, happy hacking!